crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Black Draconians
   can unleash huge electrical discharges, and are naturally insulated.
 They are good at air magic but feel cumbersome with earth magic.
-Their wings will eventually grow larger, which allows them to fly continuously when combined with their natural skill with air magic.
+Their wings will eventually grow larger, which allows them to fly when combined with their natural skill with air magic.

 Purple Draconians
   are highly adapted to all spellcasting in general, and to hexes in